-If your recreation vehicle is equipped with a range hood, it will be connected to an exterior vent.
+If your recreational vehicle is equipped with a range hood, it will be connected to an exterior vent.

 The vent has an inner flap with two snaps.
-This flap can be snapped shut when the vehicle is in motion, or during storage to keep insects, debris, snow, rain, etc. from entering the recreation vehicle.
+This flap can be snapped shut when the vehicle is in motion, or during storage to keep insects, debris, snow, rain, etc. from entering the recreational vehicle.

-Anytime the stove inside the recreation vehicle is being used, this flap $\underline{MUST}$ be unsnapped and the range hood turned ON to vent fumes outside the vehicle.
+Anytime the stove inside the recreational vehicle is being used, this flap MUST be unsnapped and the range hood turned ON to vent fumes outside the vehicle.